Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a conjecture which can be used to reconstruct the salient features of the primordial dark-matter velocity distribution $f(v)$ directly from the shape of the halo-mass function $dn/d\log M$.
+The dark-matter velocity distributions which arise within the context of non-minimal dark-sector scenarios can be complicated and even multi-modal.
+Even within the linear regime, the small-scale-structure predictions of such scenarios differ significantly from the predictions of scenarios in which $f(v)$ is relatively narrow and unimodal, such as WDM.
+In this paper, we have investigated how the detailed shape of the dark-matter velocity distribution impacts structure in the non-linear regime.
+In particular, through use of the analytic Press-Schechter formalism, we have developed an intuition as to how features present in $f(v)$ affect the halo-mass and subhalo-mass functions.
+We have also studied the implications of these results for observables such as the number counts of galaxy clusters and the expected number of satellites for a Milky-Way-sized galaxy.
+Finally, we have proposed a conjecture which can be used to reconstruct the salient features of the primordial dark-matter velocity distribution $f(v)$ directly from the shape of the halo-mass function $dn/d\log M$.
 This reconstruction conjecture requires essentially no additional information about the properties of the dark matter beyond what is imprinted on $dn/d\log M$ itself.
 Moreover, we have shown that our conjecture successfully reproduces the salient features of the underlying dark-matter velocity distribution even in situations in which that distribution is complicated and even multi-modal.